-What seems like a great deal at first may ultimately cost way more than you bargained for.
-There are problems to look for when buying an old house you should be cognizant of.
+What seems like a great deal initially may cost way more than you bargained for.
+There are problems to look for when buying an old house you should be mindful of.

 The following tips will give you an idea of what issues to watch out for when buying an older home.

-When buying an old house, it pays dividends to know how to pick a home inspector that will go through the house with a fine tooth comb.
+When buying an old house, knowing how to pick a home inspector that will go through the house with a fine toothcomb pays dividends.

-Asbestos makes an incredibly useful flame retardant, which is part of why it was so commonly used in older buildings.
-Unfortunately, when airborne, the barbed fibers can be inhaled and lodge in the lining of the lungs, eventually leading to a deadly form of cancer.
+Asbestos makes an incredibly useful flame retardant, which is part of why it is so commonly used in older buildings.
+Unfortunately, when airborne, the barbed fibers can be inhaled and lodged in the lining of the lungs, eventually leading to a deadly form of cancer.

 While a good home inspector can point out what looks to be asbestos, you cannot tell for sure unless it is tested.
 Much of the asbestos found in homes was on wrapping found on pipes in the basement and used as insulation.

-There is, however, another area where asbestos can be quite common in older homes and that is the flooring.
+There is, however, another area where asbestos can be quite common in older homes, and that is the flooring.
 What you may think looks like dull linoleum could, in fact, harbor asbestos.
-It is typically only a problem though if these tiles are cracked, flaking or otherwise damaged.
+It is typically only a problem if these tiles are cracked, flaking, or otherwise damaged.

 2. Lead paint